diogo-almeida/professional_website/content/authors/admin/_index.md

   url: "https://nyuad.nyu.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the intersections of linguistic theory, psycholinguistics and neurocience of language.
+bio: My research interests lie at the intersection of linguistic theory, psycholinguistics and neurocience of language.

 interests:
 - Cognitive Science